Team-Nathan-Mabel-Kailey/Kudos-Board/README.md

 ### Open-source libraries used

-- n/a
+- No open-source libraries were used, but StackOverflow, MDN Web Docs, and Prisma documentation were used.

 ### Shout out

 Give a shout out to somebody from your cohort that especially helped you during your project.
 This can be a fellow peer, instructor, TA, mentor, etc.

-Shoutout to Erika!!
+Shoutout to our CodePath instructors, especially Erika, and our peers for their continued support and guidance!!